The City Council adopted a Public Safety Personnel Retirement System (PSPRS) policy on May 20, 2019 as required by A.R.S. § 38-863.01.

 The City Council adopted a set of financial policies on December 4, 2017.
 These policies identify and outline the financial aspirations of the City of Mesa.
 They are intended to serve as guidelines for the City Council and City staff alike in the decision-making processes related to the City’s financial operations and the development of financial forecasts, the annual budget, and capital improvement plans.
+The City Council adopted a Public Safety Personnel Retirement System (PSPRS) policy on May 20, 2019 as required by A.R.S. § 38-863.01.

 The following are the City of Mesa's financial policies.
 The policies identify guidelines applicable to ten content areas: